tengmx/tengmx.github.io/index.md

 - 2020.04 Our paper on [CRISPR screen of EBV lytic switch](https://doi.org/10.1016/j.molcel.2020.03.025) is online at *Molecular Cell*.

 - 2020.02 Welcome new graduate intern *Rodrigo Azuero-Dajud*.

+- 2019.06 Our paper on [gene expression during Epstein-Barr virus infection](https://doi.org/10.1128/JVI.00226-19) is online at *Journal of Virology*.